emmlorl/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Displaying lines containing the pattern from file Displaying number of lines
-Displaying lines containing the pattern " " and 3 lines Display all lines in a file that do not contain bin
+Displaying lines containing the pattern " " and 3 lines Display all lines in a file that do not contain bin Displaying all lines of file starting with capital letter